 These required very little effort.
 If it weren't for the landing, I would have been finished in a weekend.

 Retro Treads can be found on the internet.
 Mine were unstained and I stained them a very dark color.
 I put three coats of stain on each tread two hours apart for curing.

 First , I removed all the carpet.
 That was the hardest part of the project.
 There were a million staples.
 I would peel out a corner and then yank.
 Then, I came back with a heavy duty pliers and pulled out all the staples.
 I scraped the stairs a little and vacuumed them.
 I didn't really spend a lot of time on them unless there was a chunk of spackle that would make a bump.
 A stair cap covers them completely, no worries about how awful they look.
-Also the floor adhesive is pretty thick and I applied a generous amount so that also allows for some forgiveness here.
+Also, the floor adhesive was pretty thick and I applied a generous amount so that also allowed for some forgiveness here.

 To adhere the caps to the steps, I used heavy duty flooring adhesive in a giant caulk gun and a nail gun to secure them.
 First, I put on all the risers, DO NOT DO THIS.
 It works much better to put on the cap and then the riser sits on the back of the step and helps hold it in place.
-So in the picture above, all those risers were ripped out and mdf breaks when pried.
+So in the picture above, all those risers were ripped out, and mdf breaks when pried.
 It wasn't a pretty picture...
 I do believe I had to buy more... sigh...

 This was the stain that I used and I love how it came out.
 I only used part of this can.
 A little bit went a long way.
 Every single time I walk up them, I love them.
 We were talking of moving and my oldest son said, "What!
 After you made the mudroom and redid the stairs!
 Are you kidding?"
 Well, I am sure there will be projects in the next house as well. :)